 There are several common foods and food ingredients that have been associated with food sensitivities.
 These “trigger” foods can and do vary from one person to the next, but generally speaking, these foods are all inflammatory in nature, compromising the integrity of the gut lining and its ability to decipher between foods, chemicals, pathogens, and so on.

 • Preservatives Added to Processed Foods (Nitrates, MSG, Artificial Colours, Sulfites)

 • Certain Nuts

 One of the more effective methods used to help identify food sensitivities is making changes to your diet.
 This begins by keeping a journal of the foods you are eating, energy levels, and other symptoms you experience afterwards.
 During this time, the more common food “triggers” are typically eliminated from the diet.
 After about a month, the common foods are reintroduced, one at a time over a short period of time.

 If a noticeable change in energy levels or other symptoms reemerge, then the food is most likely the cause.
-While the process can seem time consuming, the primary benefit of taking this approach is to help people restore their energy and eliminate related symptoms.
+While the process can seem time-consuming, the primary benefit of taking this approach is to help people restore their energy and eliminate related symptoms.

 An alternative to this approach is food sensitivity testing.
-The results identify levels of inflammation to each individual food, helping to eliminate the guesswork in which foods may be provoking inflammation, and ultimately, your symptoms.
-Its important to recognize that while food sensitivity testing is very accurate, it is simply assessing inflammation resulting from individual foods, and results must be put into clinical context to evaluate if they are in fact attributing to your reported symptoms.
+The results identify levels of inflammation in each individual food, helping to eliminate the guesswork in which foods may be provoking inflammation, and ultimately, your symptoms.
+It's important to recognize that while food sensitivity testing is very accurate, it is simply assessing inflammation resulting from individual foods, and results must be put into clinical context to evaluate if they are in fact attributing to your reported symptoms.

 It is also important to stress that there could be other factors at work beyond food sensitivities, so it is vital to ensure a qualified Naturopathic Doctor performs a full workup to rule out other potential causes.